 INEE is a network of more than 12,000 individual members and 130 partner organizations in 170 countries.
 INEE members are practitioners working for national and international NGOs and UN agencies, ministry of education and other government personnel, donors, students, teachers, and researchers who voluntarily join in the work related to education in emergencies.
 INEE exists for and because of its members.
 Find out more about INEE members by visiting the Member Database and the Member Map.

 The Jesuit Centre for Social Concern has been organized by Father Elil Rajendram, Co-Spokesperson of the Tamil Civil Society Forum.
-Look to this site for more details and updates forthcoming.

 The mission of MOTIF is to engage in projects that focus on the core theme (or "motif") of arts-and culture-based projects related to self-determination and the perpetuation of sustainable communities/life ways for the Saharawi in the Western Sahara refugee camps located in SW Algeria.
 MOTIF founder Mohamed Suliaman is an internationally known artist living in the 40 year old refugee camp of S'mara located in SW Algeria.
 Through a global and intercultural collaboration Motif seeks to foster community impacts focused on strengthening and perpetuating sustainable communities in the Sahrawi Refugee camps.
 The community has been profoundly impacted by colonization, forced exile, assimilation, and the loss of cultural knowledge and practices.
 They work with the arts to counter this history and to vision a way forward.